replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/certificatesCollection.md

 ### Included Resources

-The results of the `certificateValidity` collector are stored in the `host-collectors/certificateValidity` directory of the support bundle.
+The results of the `certificatesCollection` collector are stored in the `host-collectors/certificatesCollection` directory of the support bundle.

 #### `[collector-name].json`

-If the `collectorName` field is not specified, it will be named `certificateValidity.json`.
+If the `collectorName` field is not specified, it will be named `certificatesCollection.json`.

 Example of the resulting file: